simondramsey/GEE-Image_Export/README.md

 * UI
 * NDBI

+More information about each of these indices is available at the end of this document.

 #### NOTES
 Exported single band imagery (e.g. indices) will appear greyscale when displayed in a GIS environment.
 Display settings can be set when opened in external software e.g. QGIS.